Varun-505/Varun-505/README.md

 ## ⚡ Fun Fact

-I’m on a mission to blend **MERN stack engineering** with **Python-powered analytics** — crafting apps that are not just functional, but intelligent.
+I am on a mission to blend **MERN stack engineering** with **Python-powered analytics** — crafting apps that are not just functional, but intelligent.

----

-⭐️ *“Code with logic.
-Build with purpose.”*